Fractal147/ebook-pageturner/README.md

 - Either copy the example files in this repository to the usb device root...
 - Or use telnet and make own scripts

-Log in via telnet, and record a page turn forwards and back in files `/mnt/onboard/fw1_ev0.input' and '/mnt/onboard/bw1_ev0.input`
+Log in via telnet, and record a page turn forwards and back in files `/mnt/onboard/fw1_ev0.input'` and `'/mnt/onboard/bw1_ev0.input`
-Create or copy the turnfw.sh and turnbw.sh scripts on the /mnt/onboard directory (i.e. where the books are) Check execution via telnet on computer.
+Create or copy the `fw.sh` and `bw.sh` scripts on the `/mnt/onboard` directory (i.e. where the books are) Check execution via telnet on computer.